Online Employee Handbook

 The Optional Special Accident plan provides an additional amount of accidental death or dismemberment coverage.
 Participation is optional.

-The annual employee benefits fair is sponsored by the Human Resource Services Office.
+The biannual employee benefits fair is sponsored by the Human Resource Services Office.
 The benefits fair provides the opportunity for employees to learn more about the benefits offered through MTSU and various other services available in the community.
 The annual benefits fair is coordinated in conjunction with the annual enrollment/transfer period.

 A benefits orientation is scheduled for you during the first three (3) days of employment.
 During this meeting, you are provided detailed benefits information and have the opportunity to discuss all options and to make enrollment decisions.

 Change of name (name must match Social Security card), marital status, dependents, telephone and address are of vital importance in keeping employee records and benefits information up-to-date.
 The Human Resource Services Office should be notified within thirty (30) days when you have a change of status.
 The thirty (30) day time-frame is crucial to benefits administration.
 Beneficiary changes on life insurance and/or retirement are also handled through the Human Resource Services Office.

 Employees are eligible to make contributions through payroll deduction to charitable organizations.
 Information on which organizations are available is provided in the Human Resource Services Office.

 The MTSU Childcare Services consists of the MTSU Child Care Lab (615-898-2970), the Child Development Center Lab (615-898-2198), and the Ann Campbell Learning Center (615-898-2458).
 Together, through these three facilities, MTSU employees can find childcare for their children-infants, toddlers and pre-schoolers during the daytime.
 Part-time and full-time care are both available.